 While attributes can be modified during placement (Tab to open the Properties panel), keep in mind that these will become the default settings for further placement unless the Permanent option on the PCB Editor – Defaults page of the Preferences dialog is enabled.
 When this option is enabled, changes made will affect only the object being placed and subsequent objects placed during the same placement session.

-This method of editing allows you to select a placed angular dimension object directly in the workspace and change properties such as the position of its text and its reference points graphically.
+This method of editing allows you to select a placed angular dimension object directly in the design spaceand change properties such as the position of its text and its reference points graphically.

 When an angular dimension object is selected, the following editing handles are available: